-You were operating when things became unplanned, so you the responsibility, reflect and try and learn how not to make that error again.
-It is also worth reflecting on not only the technical detail but how you spoke with the patient during and after the operation, aiming to learn how your behaviour affected them, what did they hear and sense, did you measure them, have you allayed their future uncertainty, have you left them with a clear plan of action to resolve the complication or managed their expectation of a poor outcome?
+You were operating when things became unplanned, so you have the responsibility, reflect and try and learn how not to make that error again.
+It is also worth reflecting, not only on the technical detail, but how you spoke with the patient during and after the operation, aiming to learn how your behaviour affected them, what did they hear and sense, did you measure them, have you allayed their future uncertainty, have you left them with a clear plan of action to resolve the complication or managed their expectation of a poor outcome?

 All that said, modern small incision cataract surgery is a delight to perform and has superb results.
 Audited outcomes typically show 85% unaided driving vision with complications <2% for consultant level surgeons and less than 1% for those with more years of experience.

 Practise makes perfect.
 Manners maketh man… Reflection should make you wiser…